harness/developer-hub/docs/continuous-integration/get-started/harness-ci-intelligence.md

 ## Intelligence Savings

-Harness Intelligence helps you optimize your Build stages by reducing execution times and providing insights into where time savings are achieved.
+Harness Intelligence optimizes your build stages by reducing execution times and providing insights into where time savings are achieved.
 This section explains how the time savings are calculated and displayed, helping you understand the benefits of using Harness Intelligence features.
 :::note
 This feature is currently in beta, and is available with `CI_PARSE_SAVINGS` feature flag.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.
+Please contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

 Below is a screen shot showing time saving for a Build stage using Cache Intelligence and Test Intelligence.